-- The council operates a robust interview and selection process to ensure that offers of appointment are based upon securing the right level of skills and experience to fulfil the role.
+• The council operates a robust interview and selection process to ensure that offers of appointment are based upon securing the right level of skills and experience to fulfil the role.
 If working with children and/or vulnerable adults the necessary clearance checks are undertaken prior to appointment.
 There is a corporate induction programme that welcomes new staff into the council, assisting with understanding of the council's priorities and ambitions as well as the prevailing culture and expected standards of behaviour.
-It provides a wide range of information on how the council operates and the key policies that new starters need to be aware of. - There is a corporate core learning and development programme that sets out a number of required activities for new staff to complete and for existing staff to receive by way of updates.
-There is also a core learning and development programme for managers designed to ensure they are fully conversant with their people management responsibilities. - There is a full complement of appointments to the corporate management team, all of whom are appropriately qualified and experienced in their field and capable of providing strong, resilient and stable corporate leadership.
-The council has entered into a number of strategic partnerships to enable the capacity of a small unitary council to be maximised to its full potential.
-Strategic partnerships include the management of the council's children's services and public health (currently on an interim basis, pending formal agreement) with Hampshire County Council, Portsmouth City Council for the provision of a Director of Finance and Section 151 Officer and Chief Internal Auditor roles and Hampshire Fire & Rescue Service in the management of the Isle of Wight Fire & Rescue Service. - There are a number of learning and development programmes in place for aspiring leaders and managers that aims to improve the council's future succession planning arrangements and which also seeks to facilitate engagement and empowerment of future talent in the development of the council's critical business priorities and intended outcomes. - Newly elected members are provided with a comprehensive induction programme that assists with full understanding of their roles and responsibilities, political management and decision making, financial management, health and safety, information governance, safeguarding and code of conduct. - Members are provided with a regular calendar of events that aims to provide a wide range of on-going learning and development in specific areas of council activity, legislative changes and personal skill development.
-Access to the local government association leadership academy is afforded to cabinet members and aspiring cabinet members and other relevant external or online learning opportunities are made available to enable specific portfolio or areas of interest to be developed.
+It provides a wide range of information on how the council operates and the key policies that new starters need to be aware of.

+- There is a corporate core learning and development programme that sets required activities for new staff to complete and for existing staff to receive by way of updates.
+There is also a core learning and development programme for managers designed to ensure they are fully conversant with their people management responsibilities.
+These learning programmes have been included in the council's Learning Hub which enables staff to undertake and record training events, and managers to access reports on training uptake. - There is a full complement of appointments to the corporate management team, all of whom are appropriately qualified and experienced in their field and capable of providing strong, resilient, and stable corporate leadership. - The council has a number of strategic partnerships to enable the capacity of a small unitary council to be maximised to its full potential.
+Strategic partnerships include the management of the council's children's services and public health with Hampshire County Council; Portsmouth City Council for the provision of a Director of Finance and Section 151 Officer and Chief Internal Auditor roles. - There are learning and development programmes in place for aspiring leaders and managers that aims to improve the council's future succession planning arrangements and which also seeks to facilitate engagement and empowerment of future talent in the development of the council's critical business priorities and intended outcomes.
+The Council's successful approach to the use of the Apprenticeship Levy has led to an increase in existing staff accessing development programmes which assist with succession planning. - Newly elected councillors are provided with a comprehensive induction programme that assists with full understanding of their roles and responsibilities, political management and decision making, financial management, health and safety, information governance, safeguarding and code of conduct. - Councillors are provided with a regular calendar of events that aims to provide a wide range of on-going learning and development in specific areas of council activity, legislative changes, and personal skill development.
+Access to the local government association leadership academy is afforded to cabinet members and aspiring cabinet members and other relevant external or on-line learning opportunities are made available to enable specific portfolio or areas of interest to be developed.